Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 - Choose the `/dedicated/server`{.action} section.
 - Find the `POST /dedicated/server/{serviceName}/install/start`{.action} API call (you can use the filter).
 - In the `serviceName` field, enter the name of the dedicated server you want to install.
-- In the `REQUEST BODY` field (aka.
-API payload), put the following JSON value (in this example we assume that "my-amazing-template" is the name of the personal template you want to install):
+- In the `REQUEST BODY` field (aka API payload), put the following JSON value (in this example we assume that "my-amazing-template" is the name of the personal template you want to install):

 ```json
 {